Never-Before-Seen Deleted Scenes For The Original ‘Ghostbusters’ Unveiled

-Last year, a remake of Ghostbusters with an all-female team was released and it caused a lot of controversy after fans never really gave it much of a chance to start.
+Last year, a remake of Ghostbusters with an all-female team was released and it caused a lot of controversy after fans never really gave it much of a chance.
 Since then, plans for a sequel have seemed to fade into obscurity, and there may never be another addition to the franchise.
 Still, all is not lost as some never-before-seen deleted scenes have now been unveiled, and they aren’t from the remake, but from the 1984 original.

-With a team consisting of Dan Aykroyd, the late Harold Ramis, Bill Murray, and Winston Zeddemore, it is hard to find anything better.
-Adding in Annie Potts, Sigourney Weaver, Rick Moranis only adds to the greatness that is a movie which is more than three decades old.
+With a team consisting of Dan Aykroyd, the late Harold Ramis, Bill Murray, and Ernie Hudson, it is hard to find anything better.
+Adding in Annie Potts, Sigourney Weaver, and Rick Moranis only adds to the greatness that is a movie that is more than three decades old.

 But, it just got even better.